rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 When this flag is provided, the unmerged parts for the current crate will be written to `path/to/doc.parts/<crate-name>`.
 A typical argument is `./target/doc.parts/rand`.

 This flag may only be used in the `--merge=none` mode.
+It is optional, and may be provided at most one time.

 Crates `--include-parts-dir`ed will not appear in `doc.parts`, as `doc.parts` only includes the CCI parts for the current crate.